mongodb/mongo-hadoop/README.md

 It should be considered an Alpha.

-You will need the MongoDB Java Driver 2.3 or Master.
+You will need the MongoDB Java Driver 2.4 or higher.

 Issue tracking: https://github.com/mongodb/mongo-hadoop/issues